viamrobotics/docs/docs/components/camera/esp32-camera.md

 ## Software requirements

-To use this model, you must follow the [Micro-RDK Development Setup](/installation/micro-rdk-dev/), which enables you to install and activate the ESP-IDF.
+To use this model, you must follow the [`viam-micro-server` Development Setup](/installation/micro-rdk-dev/), which enables you to install and activate the ESP-IDF.
-At the step [Generate a new project from the micro-RDK template](/installation/micro-rdk-dev/#generate-a-new-project-from-the-micro-RDK-template) where you create a new project with `cargo generate`, select the option to include camera module traits when prompted.
+At the step [Generate a new project from the `viam-micro-server` template](/installation/micro-rdk-dev/#generate-a-new-project-from-the-micro-RDK-template) where you create a new project with `cargo generate`, select the option to include camera module traits when prompted.
-Finish the [Micro-RDK Development Setup](/installation/micro-rdk-dev/) and return to this guide.
+Finish the [`viam-micro-server` Development Setup](/installation/micro-rdk-dev/) and return to this guide.

 {{< alert title="Info" color="info" >}}